HOME

 Combining many elements of sensing and control, I hope you will forgive my enthusiasm for a family of products I have created and call FarWatch.

-If you have premises with an always-on broadband connection, you don't need to pay for anything more to set up a system that lets you monitor those premises from anywhere on the internet.
+If you have premises with an always-on broadband connection, you can set up a system that lets you monitor those premises from anywhere on the internet.
 Some configurations allow you to record the data.
 The monitoring can include weather conditions... or whether your house's heating has failed, and you are on your way to frozen pipes.
 (A "pipe watcher" can be implemented for $30).

 This web resource has been evolving since September 2002.
 You can either find things through the links, or use the search button below to look for something specific.